 These days I make prints, photographs, and watercolor paintings.
 I find joy in the process of creating and am motivated by trying to capture what I see in my mind’s eye.

-Cyanotype-style sun printing is an alternative photography process that uses UV light to develop paper treated with a chemical solution.
+The blue photographs are cyanotype sun prints, an alternative photography process that uses UV light to develop paper treated with a chemical solution.
 I was drawn to sun printing as a way to experiment with digital negatives and fell in love with the mysterious blues, the potential for dream-like images, and the role of the sun in developing the prints.

 The wing drawings combine pen, ink, watercolor, gouache, and gold-leaf.
 To me, the pen, ink, and watercolor feel like sketch media, while the gouache and gold-leaf represent more traditional techniques.
 By combining these I try to marry the looseness and freedom of the sketch media with some of the devotion and patience of the traditional media.